Retail investors watch and wait as Scottish independence vote narrows

 An independent Scotland has an increased chance of becoming a reality given the latest opinion polls.

-And this has put the spotlight on what independence will mean for Scotland's $250 billion (151.9 billion pounds) economy, including what currency it would use, all of which will have major implications for investments in Scottish-based companies.
+And this has put the spotlight on what independence will mean for Scotland's $250 billion economy, including what currency it would use, all of which will have major implications for investments in Scottish-based companies.

 Credit rating agency Standard & Poor's, for example, warned last month that a vote for independence could trigger a negative rating action against insurance companies operating in Scotland.